The Association for Animal Welfare Advancement Learning Center

 - This webinar has been pre-approved for 1 Certified Animal Welfare Administrator continuing education credit.

-- This program has been approved for 1 hour of continuing education credit in jurisdictions that recognize RACE approval (both Interactive-Distance and Non-Interactive-Distance).
+- This program has been submitted but not yet approved for 1 hour of continuing education credit in jurisdictions that recognize RACE approval (both Interactive-Distance and Non-Interactive-Distance).

 - Members of The Association for Animal Welfare Advancement who are vets or vet students may receive a free 1-year membership with the Association of Shelter Veterinarians (ASV).